vsg-dev/vsgTutorial/2_Foundations/BaseClassesAndSmartPointers.md

 ---

-To provide robust and high performance memory manangment the VulkanSceneGraph uses interusive renference counting and block memory allocation.
-While these features are built using C++17 features they differs from C++ built-in std::shared_ptr<> and new/delete, the motivation for providing local implementation of these features is purely to scalability and performnance by minimizing memory overhead and improving cache coherency.
+To provide robust and high performance memory manangment the VulkanSceneGraph uses intrusive renference counting and block memory allocation.
+While these features are built using C++17 features they differs from C++ built-in std::shared_ptr<> and new/delete, the motivation for providing local implementation of these features is purely for scalability and performnance by reducing memory overhead and improving cache coherency.

 ---